This may seem insane to a lot of people, but cat sitting literally changed my life. I may even go as far as to say it saved my life.

 Sonya obliged and asked me to meet her while she was in town on business.
 Excited but terrified, I had to pull over on my drive over there because I was so nauseous.
 I sat in a parking lot for 15 minutes doing yoga-style deep breathing hoping I wasn’t going to throw up all over my cat scarf and romper.
 Thankfully, I made it through without any vomit.

-I actually take care of many animals with special needs.
-I have multiple cats with kidney failure that require subcutaneous fluids, a cat with megacolon who requires four meds, twice a day, a dog in a wheelchair, and a dog with major separation anxiety, as well as my cat who has IBD (inflammatory bowel disease), hyperthyroidism, chronic pancreatitis, hip dysplasia and hovers above kidney failure himself.
+I have had multiple cats with kidney failure that require subcutaneous fluids, a cat with megacolon who requires two meds — twice a day, a blind cat, a dog in a wheelchair, a dog with major separation anxiety, as well as my cat who has IBD (inflammatory bowel disease), hyperthyroidism, chronic pancreatitis, and hip dysplasia.
 But I know I can care for all of these babies.
 I’m smart and I’m empathetic.
 And now, I’m confident.

 Pride and happiness

 I still battle depression and anxiety, but since becoming a pet sitter and then starting with Meowtel as their Creative & Opurrations Manager, I am happy to say they have both gotten better.
 I’m able to be around cats all the time, I’m able to work with a boss who understands and appreciates me, I’m able to help shape a startup into the amazing vision Sonya sees—all while helping cats (and cat parents) live their best life.